-NOTE: Due to Tiffin Motorhomes' commitment to continuous research and development, some units may also contain televisions manufactured by other companies (e.g. LG, Samsung, etc.).
-Please refer to the information in your Owner's Information Package on setup for these brands.
+NOTE: Due to Tiffin Motorhomes' commitment to continuous research and development, some units may also contain televisions manufactured by other companies, (LG, Samsung, etc.).
+Please refer to the information in your Owner's Information Package on setup for the brands.